dgadiraju/itversity-boxes/centos7spark/README.md

 * You can run `jps` to see all the relevant processes running.
 * You can also run `hdfs dfs -ls /user/vagrant` to confirm HDFS is up and running.

+## Using retail_db dataset

+As part of the virtual machine the data is made available in local file system of Virtual Machine.

+* Location: `/data/retail_db`.
+* We can copy `/data/retail_db` into HDFS location `/public` by saying `hdfs dfs -put /data/retail_db /public`.
+* You can validate by running `hdfs dfs -ls /public/retail_db`.
+You should start seeing the folders related to retail_db such as **orders**, **order_items** etc.

+## Launching Jupyter Lab

+Lab is setup with Jupter Lab with following Kernels.

+* Python 3
+* Pyspark 2
+* Apache Toree - Scala (Spark)
+* Apache Toree - SQL (Spark SQL)

+Here are the instructions to run jupyter lab.

+* Run `jupyter lab --ip 0.0.0.0`
+* Go to the browser and enter - `http://localhost:8888`
+* Copy the Token that is generated on the terminal in the login page and login.
+* You will see bare minimum content to begin with.

+## Accessing Content

+On top of providing Virtual Machine we are also planning to open source our high quality content.
+Here are the instructions to clone it in the Virtual Machine.

+* Make sure you are in the virtual machine under `/home/vagrant`.
+* If you run `ls -ltr` you will see a folder by name `itversity-books`.
+* You can get into the folder by running `cd itversity-books`.
+* Run `git pull` to get latest content as of date.
+Keep in mind that it might replace existing books, if you made any changes.

 ## Spark - Getting Started

 TBD